huwenmanong/FEGP-YOLOv8/README.md

 The usage follows official YOLOv8 conventions with specific parameters as used in the manuscript:

 2.1 Inference on Imagespython detect.py \
---source /path/to/your/image.jpg \ # Replace with dataset path (e.g., DUT-Anti-UAV/val/images) --weights fegp_yolov8_best.pt \ # Pre-trained weights (see Section 3) --img 640 \ # Input size consistent with experiments --conf 0.25 \ # Confidence threshold used in all evaluations --save-img # Save visualized results
+--source /path/to/your/image.jpg \ # Replace with dataset path (e.g., DUT-Anti-UAV/val/images) --weights best.pt \ # Pre-trained weights (see Section 3) --img 640 \ # Input size consistent with experiments --conf 0.25 \ # Confidence threshold used in all evaluations --save-img # Save visualized results

 2.2 Inference on Videospython detect.py \
 --source /path/to/your/video.mp4
---weights fegp_yolov8_best.pt
+--weights best.pt
 --img 640
 --conf 0.25
 --save-video